Language border: Important concepts

 The concept of mutual intelligibility is vague.
-More important, it can be difficult for non-native speakers to distinguish one language from one another similar one.
+More important, it can be difficult for non-native speakers to distinguish one language from another similar one.
 Furthermore, there is no clear definition of what constitutes a language: for instance some languages share writing systems but are spoken differently, while others are identical when spoken but are written using different alphabets.
 For example, different "dialects" of Chinese use the same characters with the same meanings, but these can be pronounced very differently in different varieties.
 Japanese also uses large numbers of Kanji characters (of Chinese origin) to mean the same as in Chinese, but they often have different "readings" (yomi) some of which may be pronounced as in Chinese while others are totally different.

 There are often also shared terms between two languages even between languages that have nothing to do with each other.

 For example, Spanish is spoken in most Central American and South American countries, but also in Spain.
 There are subtle but recognizable differences between the dialects, but there are different dialects even within the country of Spain.
 (In many cultures there also slight differences between the versions of the language, both spoken and written ("registers") used in different contexts: for example when talking to one's boss and talking to one's friends.)